August 12, 2020

 Memphis, MO — 8/12/2020 — Already an active participant in community efforts to recover from the COVID-19 pandemic, the Northeast Missouri Regional Planning Commission today gained additional assets to aid in these endeavors.
 The United States Economic Development Administration announced a series of CARES Act Recovery Assistance grants to Councils of Government and Regional Planning Commissions across North Missouri.
 The $400,000 grants will enable the agencies to assist businesses, local governments and community partners as they recover and rebuild economically from the COVID-19 pandemic.

-“We are excited about the opportunity this funding will provide us to add a Disaster Recovery Coordinator, to serve our six-county region,” NEMO RPC Executive Director Derek Weber.
+“We are excited about the opportunity this funding will provide us to serve our six-county region,” NEMO RPC Executive Director Derek Weber.
 “This new funding will allow us to expand our efforts to aid in economic development in Adair, Clark, Knox, Lewis, Schuyler and Scotland counties as we try to battle back from the recent pandemic.”

 Weber indicated that he and the NEMO RPC executive board are currently considering a number of options, including possibly adding a new Disaster Recovery Coordinator position.
-He stated the position would meet with cities and counties to determine needs or potential projects within the region and help to organize critical community support.
-The coordinator would also make presentations before public bodies and community groups and work to research and secure sources of pre-development, construction and permanent financing from public and private sources, including grant applications while also working with public agency staff to assure timely public review and approval including environmental and other entitlement reviews.
+He stated the RPC may instead elect to maximize the value of the grant by handling the new work load in house among existing staff.
+Staff would meet with cities and counties to determine needs or potential projects within the region and help to organize critical community support.
+The work will also include making presentations before public bodies and community groups and working to research and secure sources of pre-development, construction and permanent financing from public and private sources, including grant applications while also working with public agency staff to assure timely public review and approval including environmental and other entitlement reviews.

 As part of the Economic Development Administration’s CARES Act Recovery Assistance, EDA is providing the supplemental financial assistance award to the NEMO RPC to allow deployment of disaster recovery coordinators across the region to orchestrate the response to the pandemic.
 The funding can also aid in the development of an economic recovery and resiliency plan, tied to the applicant’s approved Comprehensive Economic Development Strategy, to address the economic impacts of the coronavirus pandemic.
 The grant can aid the NEMO RPC in the provision of technical assistance, as necessary, to local governments, businesses, and other stakeholder organizations, and can also help fund the appropriate technology and staff support for these pandemic-response activities.